 There are thousands of bypass feeders used in chemical treatment for biocide or anti-corrosion addition for closed-loop water systems.
 They are available in many configurations and volumes and filter options.
 Since they have a simple, straightforward design many feeders have been in service for over a decade.
 Note that over time, cap gaskets wear, and should be inspected and replaced.
 Newer bypass feeders have threaded caps rated for higher pressures than older lug-style cap models on the market.
 Be sure to consider this when reviewing older installations for possible upgrades.

-Older bypass feeders (15+ years) used a three-lug style design.
+Older bypass feeders (15+ years) used a three-lug style design (no longer available).
 The newer threaded cap design allows for a better seal and higher pressure rating.
 If you have a feeder with the lug cap, consider updating your feeder to one of the newer styles.
 Also, check gaskets on a regular basis for signs of wear.
 They are replaceable.

 Feeder Cap Gasket p/n 108102